 Jobs

-Spring 2024: We’re Hiring!
+May 2024: We’re hiring!

 Two Farmers Farm is a certified organic vegetable farm that has operated in Scarborough, Maine since 2013.
-We specialize in growing salad greens and carrots for local and regional wholesale customers, including hunger-relief organizations, distributors, stores and restaurants.
-Two Farmers Farm is a values-driven operation: we strive to grow top-quality produce and offer excellent service to our customers while also achieving excellent land stewardship and equitably supporting all members of the farm team.
-Everything we grow is GAP-certified and certified Organic by MOFGA.
-Please browse our website and follow us on Instagram to get to know us a bit more.
+We are a tractor-powered farm specializing in growing salad greens, carrots, and parsnips for local and regional wholesale customers, including hunger-relief organizations, distributors, stores and restaurants.
+Each season, we grow approximately 6 acres of vegetables and 10 acres of cover crops.
+Everything we grow is certified Organic by MOFGA and GAP-certified by the USDA.

 We think that you’ll like working with us, but don’t take our word for it!
 Read employee testimonials.